cmatts-projects/aws-test-suite-java/README.md

 * Reading a parameter

 ## SQS
-The Sqs eamples demonstrate how to create queues and send and receive messages
+The Sqs examples demonstrate how to create queues and send and receive messages.

 Features:
 * Creation of a queue